-- 3. received approval for their doctoral thesis proposal prior to application for residency.
 In addition, it is strongly recommended that students complete their data collection and analysis prior to beginning their residency year so that they can devote their full attention to their professional training experience.
 Ideally, students will also have completed a draft of their doctoral thesis or have successfully defended their doctoral thesis prior to beginning the residency year.
-Readiness to undertake a residency is defined under the Standards for residency programs in I.B.2. - B. Evidence of the goodness of fit between a student's training needs and interests and the offerings of a residency program, as well as evidence of the student's readiness to begin residency training, are offered to the residency program, in writing, by the Training Committee of the student's doctoral program.
-The written approval assumes the doctoral program's familiarity with the residency program and assumes that the student and university Director of Training have discussed the application decision. - C. When a program permits a student to complete a residency that is not CPA-accredited, the means by which the program established that the residency is equivalent to a CPA-accredited residency must be articulated and publicly disclosed.
-The Standards and Criteria for CPA accreditation of residency programs are detailed later in these Standards; and - D. Regardless of the student's doctoral thesis status, the residency is a prerequisite to the awarding of the doctoral degree and must be completed before the doctoral degree is conferred.
+Readiness to undertake a residency is also defined under Residency Standard I.B.2.

+- B. Evidence of the goodness of fit between a student's training needs and interests and the offerings of a residency program, as well as evidence of the student's readiness to begin residency training, are offered to the residency program, in writing, by the Training Committee of the student's doctoral program.
+The written approval assumes the doctoral program's familiarity with the residency program and assumes that the student and the university program's Director of Training have discussed the application decision. - C. When a program permits a student to complete a residency that is not CPA-accredited, the means by which the program has established that the residency is equivalent to a CPA-accredited residency must be articulated and publicly disclosed.
+The standards for CPA accreditation of residency programs are detailed later in this document. - D. Regardless of the student's doctoral thesis status, the residency is a prerequisite to the awarding of the doctoral degree and must be completed before the doctoral degree is conferred.